Updated – January 2023

 This not our favorite type of snorkel, but we have tested a number of them.
 Currently we think the Mares Dual Snorkel is the best classic snorkel to buy.
 It has a comfortable mouthpiece.

 There are many more classic snorkel options available on Amazon here.

 Easiest Breathing Snorkels for Big Lungs

 Some snorkels breathe easy, some do not, and that may change from person to person based on their lung capacity and how they breathe.
 Galen finds Nicole’s favorite snorkel a bit restrictive in flow, probably because of his greater lung capacity.

-A big person, with big lungs, might want to consider the Oceanic Ultra-Dry 2 which has a dry top, Aqua Lung Impulse 3 which has a splash guard top, or Atomic Aquatics SV2 which has a splash guard.
+A big person, with big lungs, might want to consider the Oceanic Ultra-Dry 2 which has a dry top, or Atomic Aquatics SV2 which has a splash guard.
 When we tested these snorkels, they each had aspects we did not like, but they all provided the best air flow of any snorkels we have tested.
-The Oceanic and Aqua Lung are physically large, produce more drag in the water than we like, and have large mouthpieces.
-The Atomic Aquatics SV2 has an ineffective splash guard, does not clear very well, a mask strap attachment we don’t like, and it is very expensive.
-Of the three we would buy the Oceanic Ultra-Dry 2 if you want a dry top, or the Aqua Lung Impulse 3 if you want a splash guard.
+The Oceanic is physically large, produces more drag in the water than we like, and has a large mouthpiece.
+The Atomic Aquatics SV2 has an ineffective splash guard, does not clear very well, a mask strap attachment we don’t like, and it is expensive.
+Of the two we would buy the Oceanic Ultra-Dry 2.

 Full Face Snorkel Mask

 Another option to consider is the full face snorkel mask that combines the snorkel with the mask into one piece of equipment.
 To learn more about what brands are good and the pros and cons of them, read this page.